 Chris McLamb is an associate in Constantine Cannon’s Washington, DC office.
-He represents whistleblowers in qui tam lawsuits brought under the Federal and various state False Claims Acts, as well as claims made under the whistleblower programs of the Internal Revenue Service, Securities and Exchange Commission, Commodity Futures Trading Commission, and Department of Transportation.
+He represents whistleblowers in qui tam lawsuits brought under the Federal and various state False Claims Acts, as well as claims made under the whistleblower programs of the Internal Revenue Service, Securities and Exchange Commission, Commodity Futures Trading Commission, FinCEN, and Department of Transportation.
 He has also represented local governments in False Claims Act matters.
+Chris has been selected to the Super Lawyers Rising Stars list since 2022 and was named to the Lawdragon 500 X – The Next Generation list in 2023.

 Chris represents whistleblowers from numerous fields.
 His cases have involved high-profile infrastructure projects, defense contractors, “unicorn” technology startups, healthcare providers, and large financial institutions.
 He is currently part of the legal team pursuing a qui tam case alleging the nation’s largest wireless carriers overcharged the State of California and local governments across the state by failing to provide contractually promised cost-saving services.